Graduate Admissions

 - 60-Credit Counseling Psychology Only: In 400-600 words, describe and articulate how obtaining this degree will help further your career and how your career and experiences to date have prepared you for this career path.
 Based on this, identify the populations that you hope to work with and those with whom you think you would work successfully.

-- Two current (not more than 1 year old) letters of recommendation supporting their admission.
-Letters of recommendations should be from individuals with whom they have worked closely in a professional or academic setting.
+- Two current (not more than 1 year old) letters of recommendation supporting your admission.
+Letters of recommendation should be from individuals with whom you have worked closely in a professional or academic setting.

 Transfer Credits